Updated on November 12, 2023 by Julie McCool

 Don't miss the World of Wonder (WOW) Children's Garden, a beautiful space for learning and play with a fun spray pad to beat the summer heat.
 Norfolk Botanical Garden is open daily from 9:00 – 7:00 and adult admission is $16.
 See the botanical garden website for more info and to reserve tickets.

 The Williamsburg Botanical Garden is a haven for pollinators and Virginia native plants.
 The garden is both a respite and a learning opportunity, with areas devoted to sustainable gardening strategies and invasive plant control.
 The 2-acre garden is located within the larger 600-acre Freedom Park and includes an Arboretum and more than 20 distinct habitats.

 The Williamsburg Botanical Garden is open daily from 7:00 to dusk and is free.
 See the garden website for the latest updates.

 River Farm, Alexandria, Virginia

 Visit the perennial border where you'll find a gate that stood at the northeast entrance to the White House for 120 years.
-Visitors can explore themed gardens including an excellent Children's Garden.
+Visitors can explore themed gardens including an excellent Children's Garden with fun play spaces.
 A small orchard and a beautiful meadow leading to the Potomac offer quiet spots to relax.

 Arboretums and Botanical Gardens in Washington DC